Woodie-W/Woodie-W.github.io/_pages/about.md

 - **LLM-based Agents:** Developing agents for complex workflows and environments, stronger reasoning skills and engineering capabilities.
 How to integrate simple models into complex logical scheduling to achieve more complex tasks.
 How to apply agents to specific fields.
 - **Fundamental LLM Capabilities:** Enhancing the core reasoning efficiency and long-context memory of Large Language Models, as well as fine-tuning of large models for specific agent tasks or calling interfaces.
+- **Collaborative Evolution of LLM Hardware and Software:** LLM require high-performance hardware support, while the scheduling of agents also places higher demands on serial capabilities.
+How to improve the throughput and latency of LLM and agent.

 我是 西北工业大学 (NWPU) 计算机科学与技术专业的 23 级在读本科生。